Ramallah Center for Human Rights Studies (RCHRS)

 - RCHRS is a member organization of Fédération Internationale des Droits de l’Homme (FIDH), a Paris-based association of international NGOs that is active in anti-Israel BDS campaigns worldwide.
 The FIDH, which is funded by multiple European governments, is a major leader of BDS campaigns worldwide.
 The group, composed of 178 member organizations, supported campaigns including the BDS campaign against Orange (2015), promoted the EU product labeling guidelines, and participated in the NGO campaign at the UN Human Rights Council to establish a Commission of Inquiry targeting Israel following the 2014 Gaza War.

-Archive of Articles about Ramallah Center for Human Rights Studies (RCHRS)
+All Articles about Ramallah Center for Human Rights Studies (RCHRS)